redibox/job/docs/best-practices.md

 ### Job

-With a clustered server environment with high queue concurrency, the speed in which the overall "task" will complete will be much quicker if task is broken down into many smaller jobs, rather than one large job.
+With a clustered server environment with high queue concurrency, the speed in which the overall "task" will complete will be much quicker if the task is broken down into many smaller jobs, rather than one large job.
 Memory/CPU usage will be kept lower and error trapping will be much more specific to a single job for easier debugging.

 **Example**: We've got a very large set of data which a user has uploaded which needs to be processed.
 The data needs to be interated over,